ykanggit/probo/packages/vendors/VENDORS.md

 ## Resend

-Developer‑focused email delivery platform offering a modern API and tooling to build, test and send transactional and marketing emails at scale.
+Developer-focused email delivery platform offering a modern API and tooling to build, test and send transactional and marketing emails at scale.

 **Legal Name:** Plus Five Five, Inc.